nedevski/mkdocs/docs/blog/posts/2511-unraid-debug-drive-activity.md

   - NAS
 ---

-## The problem

 Everyone wants lower idle power consumption.
 Spinning down disks that are not frequently used is a great way to do that.
-However I recently had an issue with Immich randomly waking up both the data disk and the parity disk.
-I had moved its database to the Cache, no files were accessed and yet - the drives were spinning up.
+However I recently had an issue with Immich randomly waking up both the `data2` disk and the `parity` disk.
+I had moved its database to the `cache`, no files were accessed and yet - the drives were spinning up.
 So I had to investigate!

 <!-- more -->

 I installed the File Activity plugin, but that didn't capture any files being accessed.
 That's when I learned about `fatrace`.
 It's a tool that monitors all file activity across the system and by that I really mean ALL file activity.
 When I tried saving the raw output of the command to file it grew to 100MB in 15-20 seconds!

-## The solution
+## Debugging the issue

 Since Unraid 7, the plugins that included `fatrace` are not compatible, that's why we need to install it manually